vitaly-t/pg-monitor/README.md

 Error context passed to the event.

 #### detailed
 Optional.
-When set, it reports available transaction context details.
+When set, it reports available transaction details.

 ## detailed